Dev664/cicd/Jenkins/cicd_with_Jenkins.md

 Open Jenkins UI  : http://<jenkins-ec2-ip>:8080
 login as admin

 Go to Credentials  from settings
   Select Store
   Add Credentials
   Username with password

+ ## Jenkins Pipeline Setup

+### Install Required Plugins

+Verify and if not required Install:
+Pipeline  (this should already available , just search ) Git  (this should already available , just search ) Docker Pipeline  (This need to install)

+### Create Pipeline Job

+### create the pipeline config file / jenkins file

+### Run the build

+## Test the CI/CD workflow

+### Modify the app.py from gitbash
+push it

+### setuip Setup Webhook for auto build and deploy